amytakeuchi/Time-Series-Modeling/README.md

 The table provided lists several model configurations with different values of AR and MA terms.
 In all cases, d and D (non-seasonal and seasonal differencing) are assumed to be 0, indicating the input data is already stationary.

+## Total Number of Iterations
+The total number of model iterations depends on the configuration settings and the selected variable combinations.
+The process is driven by user-defined inputs and constraints.

+Key Terms:
+- N: Total number of independent variables
+- b: Number of buckets
+- nᵢ: Number of variables in each bucket
+- p: Number of priority variables
+- k: Number of non-priority variables
+- x: Minimum number of variables (x = b + p)
+- min: User-specified minimum number of variables (y ≥ min ≥ x)
+- max: User-specified maximum number of variables (y = x + k and y ≥ max ≥ min)

+Iteration Logic:
+Only models that fit within the defined min and max variable limits (including buckets and priority variables) will be executed.
+The formula calculates the total number of valid combinations (iterations) that meet these constraints.